Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Indoor LED Grow Lights Buyer's Guide

-Full-spectrum LED grow lights are the best choice for growing marijuana indoors.
-These lights mimic sunlight by producing a complete range of light colors.
-This helps plants grow as naturally as possible without the challenges of outdoor growing.
+Full-spectrum LED grow lights are the best choice for growing cannabis indoors.
+They mimic natural sunlight by producing a complete range of light wavelengths, giving plants what they need to grow healthy and strong, without the limitations of outdoor growing.

 How Do Full Spectrum LED Grow Lights Work?